dinhhuy258/notes/docs/devops/aws/vpc.md

 When you create a NAT gateway, you specify one of the following connectivity types:

-- **Public** – (Default) Instances in private subnets can connect to the internet through a public NAT gateway, but cannot receive unsolicited inbound connections from the internet.
-You create a public NAT gateway in a public subnet and must associate an elastic IP address with the NAT gateway at creation.
-You route traffic from the NAT gateway to the internet gateway for the VPC.
-Alternatively, you can use a public NAT gateway to connect to other VPCs or your on-premises network.
-In this case, you route traffic from the NAT gateway through a transit gateway or a virtual private gateway.
+- **Public connectivity type**: This is the default connectivity type used by NAT gateways, which enables instances in private subnets to access the internet through a public NAT gateway.
+However, these instances cannot receive unsolicited inbound connections from the internet.
+An elastic IP address must be associated with the NAT gateway during its creation in the public connectivity type.

-- **Private** – Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
-You can route traffic from the NAT gateway through a transit gateway or a virtual private gateway.
-You cannot associate an elastic IP address with a private NAT gateway.
-You can attach an internet gateway to a VPC with a private NAT gateway, but if you route traffic from the private NAT gateway to the internet gateway, the internet gateway drops the traffic.
+- **Private connectivity type**: It allows instances in private subnets to connect to other VPCs or on-premises networks through a private NAT gateway.
+An elastic IP address cannot be associated with the private NAT gateway.

 ## Network Access Control List (NACL’s)